 Market impact (MI), sometimes also referred to as slippage, is a very important component of total trading costs.
 It is an implicit trading cost that most investors are not very much aware of.

-On this page, we explain the market impact definition, discuss important market impact models, and discuss an example of how we can observe the likely market impact from the order book.
+On this page, we explain the definition, discuss important MI models, and discuss an example of how we can observe the likely MI from the order book.

 Market Impact definition

 When executing a transaction, most investors only consider explicit transaction costs.
 These are the taxes, brokerage commissions, and other fees that have to paid.
 This is, however, only part of the total transaction cost.
 Moreover, when executing large trades, implicit transaction costs can quickly become the dominant part of total transaction costs.